 A simple cashew chicken stir fry packed with veggies, sprinkled with cashews, and tossed in a sticky maple ginger stir fry sauce.
 Works great for an easy weeknight dinner or for meal prep.

 In search of a simple, tasty, stir fry recipe to mix up your routine?
-This maple ginger cashew chicken stir fry is the one, friend.
+This maple ginger chicken stir fry is the one, friend.

 With a sweet, sticky stir fry sauce, and crunchy cashews, what’s not to love?!

 This reader favorite stir fry makes a delicious and easy weeknight dinner, but also works amazingly well for meal prep.
 It was actually a recipe in one our Meal Prep Challenges!

 Not only is it easy to prepare, but extremely flexible.
 You could make it vegetarian, or swap for what you have in your fridge.
 Let’s discuss!

 Reasons you’ll ♡ maple ginger cashew chicken stir fry